|Coordinates:||43.4544 N 17.1991 E|

 Color of the lake changes from green to dark blue, depending on the sky above it.

-Limestone walls rise over the medium level of this lake 240 - 260 m tall, dwarfing the forest which grows around it.
+Limestone walls rise over the average level of this lake 240 - 260 m tall, dwarfing the forest which grows around it.

 Total known depth of the sinkhole is approximately 530 m.
 Width of sinkhole - 450 - 500 m.